Marceillo/eco-shave/README.md

 * Each page is similar but a bit differant the colors are similar with white and a #ddd background color.
 * I created the style while developing the site with each app some have different backgrounds.
 * For the home page background and all the other background images I used a free Ai tool [bing](https://www.bing.com/images/create?FORM=IRPGEN) to generate them as finding and image that I like was difficult.
-* I found a free template from [bbbootstrap](https://bbbootstrap.com/snippets/bootstrap-ecommerce-shopping-cart-item-summary-44021562) and used this as a base to style some apps .
+* I found a free template from [bbbootstrap](https://bbbootstrap.com/snippets/bootstrap-ecommerce-shopping-cart-item-summary-44021562) and used this as a base to style some of the apps  .

 ### Colour Scheme